drgewr/Endgame-Mario-s-Escape/README.md

 The project consists of three main parts:
 	1. Island navigation using UCS and BFS
-	2. Challenge 1: Missionaries and Cannibals Problem solved using A* Algorithm
+	2. Challenge 1: Missionaries and Cannibals Problem solved using A-Star Algorithm
 	3. Challenge 2: Finding Luigi in a Maze and Escape solved using Greedy Best-First Search Algorithm

 ## Part 1: Survival Game Map